 “What we find, changes who we become” – Peter Morville

-Following are some of the compelling reasons for undertaking research assistantship:
+Following are some of the compelling reasons for undertaking graduate assistantship:

 1. Helps To Broaden Your Knowledge Base

 Undergrad research is an ideal pathway to develop in-depth academic and practical experience in a particular field.
 It is especially beneficial for someone looking to pursue higher levels of education, a PhD or Masters, because it helps you explore various topics and make a more informed choice about your subjects and thesis.
 Research can help you amass hands-on knowledge of a subject in a more authentic setting as you get to experiment, analyse and interpret data.
 In the process you gain deep expertise of a subject through self learning and trial and error.
 For instance, if you are a math student and you discover something that raises your curiosity, you get to design a research project and conduct your own exercises and experimental sessions to reach a suitable conclusion.

 Adham Mushtak, a trainee physician at Weill Cornell Medicine – Qatar (WCM-Q), working with an associate professor from WCM-Q, Dr. Leopolod Streletz, presented a breakthrough research paper on stroke prediction.
 Adham pioneered the use of non-invasive, ultrasound technology to measure the velocity of blood flow in the vessels of the brain.
 According to his mentor, the research could be a significant development in the medical field – “it could become a quick, simple and non-invasive method to determine a patient’s susceptibility to strokes for emergency physicians across the world.”
 Like Adham, your research could lead to an opportunity to create prototypes of high risk ideas that could have a major impact on the industry or society in the future.
 Even as a student, you feel empowered, and are able to do meaningful work that can extend beyond the theoretical.